aerann/aerann/README.md

 ### a bit about me...

-i am currently in my final year of software engineering at mcmaster university. i deeply care about creating an impact and being intentional with the work that i do. previously, i've completed interships as a software engineer at autodesk, bmo capital markets, and rbc.
+i am currently in my final year of software engineering at mcmaster university. i deeply care about creating an impact and being intentional with the work that i do. previously, i've completed internships as a software engineer at autodesk, bmo capital markets, and rbc.

 ---